Gino Marchetti: Military service

 Reflecting upon his World War II experience in a 2009 interview, Marchetti called it "life altering" and said "If I had not gone to the Army, what probably would have happened to me is, I would have gone to one of the factories, worked until I was 65, retired, and that would have been my life.
 That's what they did in Antioch.
 Because the war was coming to an end, I could have probably stayed home, graduated [from high school] and never had to go.
 But it was the best thing I ever did.
 It gave me the discipline that I needed in my life."
+The Army also made Marchetti a leader, including as a football player, where he understood leadership meant it was necessary to take action to overcome problems the team faced, which he would do by attacking the problem.